Gordon Walters: Selected works

+Controversy

+From the mid-1980s, Walters was accused of exploitative appropriation of Māori art by several critics, both Māori and Pākehā (European New Zealander).
+The discussion around Walters' appropriation of Maori forms surfaced again in the early nineties when his work was included in the exhibition Headlands: Thinking Through New Zealand Art in 1992.

 Personal life

-Walters became a fulltime artist in 1966 and in 1971 was awarded a QEII Fellowship.
+Walters became a full-time artist in 1966 and in 1971 was awarded a QEII Fellowship.
 Recognised for his precise geometric abstraction, he moved to Christchurch in 1976.

 Walters married Margaret Orbell (1934–2006), a scholar of Māori literature, in 1963.

-Gordon Walters died on 5 November, 1995, aged 76.
+Gordon Walters died in Christchurch on 5 November 1995, aged 76.